GaiaStromokov/rpgTesting/Basic Rules/Gameplay.md

+#### Rolling
-All rolls are rolled via 2d6
+- All rolls are rolled via 2d6
 Boons/banes will either
+- Add/subtract dice
+- Add/subtract a flat number
-Add a dice
+- Upgrade/degrade a rolled dice
-''

-on double ones #checkthis
-if you roll a 6, the dice will explode, automatically giving you another roll of the dice this can stack, disadvantage/curses/injury will take away dice if you would ever roll less then 1 dice, you instead roll 1 dice and it cannot explode
+#### Crits
+- There are no crit successes, just degrees of success as successive dice will explode and add another dice
+- Snake eyes, two 1's are bad luck, resultng in a immediate negative consequence for the roll depending on the type

+#### Advantage
-advantage and disadvantage is given in 3 tiers general= +- 1 dice large= += 2 dice
+advantage and disadvantage is given in 3 tiers
+- general= +- 1 dice
+- large= += 2 dice
-massive= +- 4
+- massive= +- 4

-upgrading/degrading dice
+#### Upgrading dice
-certain things can determine what dice you are rolling

-weapons: while the majority use d6's some will instead have you roll one or both dice as a greater/lesser dice a dagger for example uses 2d4, while a great maul may use 2d10
+The following options can upgrade/degrade a dice Specific ranks, once 10 ranks/points has been put into a certain skill, you will take away half of the invested points